MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Experiments

 \subsubsection{MPE}

-MPE is a classical 2-dimensional environment, as shown in Fig.~\ref{fig:mpe_env}.
-The collision between agents results in a disruptive bounce-off effect, adversely impacting navigation efficiency.
-The available discrete actions of the agents include \emph{Up}, \emph{Down}, \emph{Left}, and \emph{Right}.
-The experiment is conducted on scenarios with $N\in\{5, 20, 50\}$ agents, each with randomized spawn locations for both agents and landmarks on the maps sized at 4$m^2$, 64$m^2$, and 400 $m^2$, respectively.
-Additionally, the horizons of the environmental steps for $N=5$, $20$, and $50$ are set to 18, 45, and 90, respectively.
+MPE is a classical 2-dimensional environment.
+The collision between agents causes disruptive bounce-off, reducing navigation efficiency.
+The available environmental actions of the agents are discrete, including \emph{Up}, \emph{Down}, \emph{Left}, and \emph{Right}.
+The experiment is conducted with randomized spawn locations for $N$ agents, $N$ landmarks and $B$ obstacles.
+The agents, the obstacles, and the landmarks are circular with a radius of 0.1$m$, 0.1$m$, and 0.05$m$, respectively.
+We consider $N\in\{5, 20, 50\}$ and $B\in\{5, 10, 30\}$ on the maps of 4$m^2$, 64$m^2$, and 400$m^2$, with the horizons of the environmental steps of 18, 45, and 90, respectively.